Jalopy-Tech/WUTF8Console/README.md

 ### Visual Studio Code

-Here are some tips for using [Visual Studio Code](https://code.visualstudio.com/) and Unicode:
+Here are some tips for using [Visual Studio](https://visualstudio.microsoft.com/) and Unicode:

 - To add the wutf8console.cpp file to be compiled, do the following: